eh190/dotfiles/README.md

 cc = deletes and goes into insert
-S = delete whole line, go into insert mode s = delete character and into insert mode f + capital letter = jump to first instance of that capital letter. ‘,’ goes to next instance of letter F = f but in reverse. ‘;’ goes to next in this version
+S = delete whole line, go into insert mode s = delete character and into insert mode f + letter = jump to first instance of that capital letter. ‘;’ goes to next instance of letter, ',' goes to prev F = f but in reverse.

 { = jump to paragraph above (non contiguous code)
 } = jump to paragraph below (non contiguous code)